jmsp43/trails/README.md

 //thank you to drew for the great idea of a landing page
 //thank you to kasper for all your canvas help
 //thank you to imani for general support
+//thank you to unsplash for having cool, free, downloadable photos for every category one could possibly want